-For the installation various natural elements were collected in Java, Indonesia: rocks, plants, soil, volcanic ash as well as seashells, and pieces of dead corals drifted ashore.
+Salonen collected various natural elements during her artist-in-residence in Java, Indonesia: rocks, plants, soil, volcanic ash as well as seashells, and pieces of dead corals drifted ashore.
 From each element, the artist distilled or ground a colour sample onto a microscopic slide.
 In addition, she painted images of nature spirits on the slides with transparent paint.
 These painted spirits, related to the animist worldview, become visible only through their shadows, in this way revealing a hidden layer of nature’s reality.

-According to animism, every single plant, rock and tree is inhabited by an active agency, possibly even a spiritual consciousness, which has the right to live regardless of its instrumental utility to human needs.
+According to animism, for example, Indonesian and Finnish nature worship, every single plant, rock and tree is inhabited by an active agency, possibly even a spiritual consciousness, which has the right to live regardless of its instrumental utility to human needs.

-Thematic consultancy / local animistic knowledge: anthropologist Patrick Vanhoebrouck and the artist's Javanese friends: e.g. Arif Abdurachman and Bawep Kapalatama
+Thematic consultancy / animism: religious studies scholar Graham Harvey, anthropologist Patrick Vanhoebrouck and the artist's Javanese friends: e.g. Arif Abdurachman and Bawep Kapalatama

 Technical consultancy / local dye plants: batik artist Bawep Kapalatama

-Project location / artist-in-residence: Sewon Art Space, Yogyakarta, Indonesia
+Project location / artist-in-residence: Sewon Art Space, Yogyakarta, Indonesia, 2014

 Exhibition views: Adiacenze, Bologna, Italy, 2015 / Photographer: Jere Salonen